 Charting the Course to Zero: Port of Seattle’s Maritime Climate and Air Action Plan (the MCAAP) is a comprehensive plan to address climate change and air pollution from maritime sources.
 It charts the course to achieve the Port’s Century Agenda greenhouse gas (GHG) reduction targets and implement the 2020 Northwest Ports Clean Air Strategy (2020 Strategy) vision to phase out emissions from seaport-related sources by 2050.

-Read the Draft Maritime Climate and Air Action Plan:
+Read the Maritime Climate and Air Action Plan:

-- Charting the Course to Zero: Port of Seattle’s Maritime Climate and Air Action Plan (full Plan)
+- Charting the Course to Zero: Port of Seattle’s Maritime Climate and Air Action Plan (Pre-Decisional Draft, September 2021)

 About the Plan